spectra-cluster/spectra-cluster-cli/README.md

 # spectra-cluster-cli
 This is a stand-alone implementation of the [PRIDE Cluster](https://www.ebi.ac.uk/pride/cluster) algorithm.
 It is based on the [spectra-cluster](https://github.com/spectra-cluster/spectra-cluster) API and uses a highly similar logic as the Hadoop implementation [spectra-cluster-hadoop](https://github.com/spectra-cluster/spectra-cluster-hadoop).

-__WARNING__: This software is still in beta mode.
+__WARNING__: This software is still in beta phase.
 We do expect it to still have several bugs.
 Bug reports are highly welcome!
 Just submit in [issue](https://github.com/spectra-cluster/spectra-cluster-cli/issues) to let us know.

 ## Installation
 The spectra-cluster-cli application is written in Java and therefore runs on Windows, Linux, and Mac OS X.